 Safety: Instant Pots have made pressure cooking extremely safe and nearly foolproof for home cooks.
 However, the lid of the pot gets extremely hot during cooking, and on all models but the Ultra, you need to get very close to the lid — and the hot steam — when quick-releasing the steam.

-How we test Instant Pots and pressure cookers
+How we test Instant Pots

 We lined up the Instant Pot Lux, Duo, Duo Plus and Ultra for a side-by-side comparison in which we evaluated cooking capabilities, time, temperature, controls and the final cooked results.
 Although each model is available in multiple sizes, we purchased the 6-quart model of each to eliminate any variables related to volume.